 saw palmetto extract is contained I don't know - when I emailed them about this they said that they don’t disclose the exact amounts.

 All of which raises the question:

 Many people seem to think that 320 mg of a standardized extract is the optimum daily dose because that’s what has been proven effective against prostate problems in men.
 But, given how widely the saw palmetto content varies in the hair regrowth products reviewed above, this suggests that value is far from certain.

-The dose issue aside, from the research I've done it seems that saw palmetto can help with hair loss but only very slowly and to quite a small extent – e.g., perhaps after six months or more, it might slow down your rate of hair loss or improve the growth of your existing hair.
+The dose issue aside, from the research I've done it seems that saw palmetto can benefit people with hair loss but only very slowly and to quite a small extent – e.g., perhaps after six months or more, it might slow down your rate of hair loss or improve the growth of your existing hair.